Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation processes: Base Model: NGR-ADAPT

 \section{Base Model: NGR-ADAPT}

-The original fund-flow model is a time-continuous representation in which production results from the cumulative service of funds and the processing of flows \cite{georgescu1970economics}.
+The original fund-flow model is a time-continuous representation in which production results from the cumulative service of funds and the processing of flows.
 NGR highlighted several key characteristics shared by many production systems.
-First, the production of a commodity often requires the execution of multiple phases that usually differ in the required skills and in duration.
-Second, he observed that this sequence of subprocesses often leads to the idleness of production factors and he recognized how in-line organizations could eliminate such idleness.
+First, the production of a commodity often requires the execution of multiple phases that usually differ in skills and duration.
+Second, he observed that this sequence of subprocesses often leads to the idleness of production factors and he argued that in-line organizations could eliminate such idleness.
 In this sense, process and organizational innovations could be deemed time-saving \citep{morroni1992production, piacentini1997time, von1995time}.
 NGR understood that economies of time are central to the development of industries, hence the express representation of durations in his model.
-A fairly comprehensive survey of the fund-flow model can be found in \cite{marzetti2013fund}.
+For a an in-depth review of the fund-flow model and its extensions refer to \cite{marzetti2013fund}.